Climate Viticulture Newsletter - 2023 March

 Vine Dormancy and the Start of the Growing Season

-Temperature conditions at the AZMet Willcox Bench station in the south-central part of the Willcox AVA so far this dormant season have resulted in cumulative chill portion values that are most similar to those from winter 2016-2017 (yellow and aqua lines in top graph, respectively).
-However, cumulative growing degree day values are most like those from winters 2020-2021, 2019-2020, and 2018-2019 (yellow, green, pink, and blue lines in bottom graph, respectively).
-Different winters listed for these two measures related to vine dormancy makes it more difficult to use past ‘analog’ years to predict bud break.
+Temperature conditions at the AZMet Willcox Bench station in the south-central part of the Willcox AVA so far this dormant season have resulted in cumulative chill portion values that are relatively high and most similar to those from winters 2018-2019 and 2019-2020 (tan, blue, and pink lines in top graph, respectively).
+Current cumulative growing degree day values are relatively low and most like those from those two winters, as well as those from winters 2020-2021 and 2021-2022 (green and yellow lines in bottom graph, respectively).

 To continue tracking chill and heat accumulation during the month, visit our related early-stage, interactive web application that updates daily.

-For those of you in southeastern Arizona, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to agriculturally important events, like late-season winter storms and late spring freezes.
+For those of you in southeastern Arizona, including the Sonoita and Willcox AVAs, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to agriculturally important events, like spring freezes and high-wind days.
 Please contact us if you'd like to sign up.